 My trip to Waimea Valley was a rainy one.
-I was cold, wet and did not think to bring a jacket or umbrella – but it turns out that rainy days are the best for gorgeous waterfall shots!
-At the end of the day, it was a beautiful day to be outdoors in the rain.
+I was cold, wet, and did not think to bring a jacket or umbrella – but it turns out that rainy days are the best for gorgeous waterfall shots!
+At the end of the day, it was a beautiful experience to be outdoors in the rain.

 Aloha with love,